Protection of Conscience Project

 (c) It shall be unlawful for any person, licensing body or public agency to discriminate against any health care payer.

 Sec.
 7. (a) Any health care provider aggrieved by an alleged unlawful employment practice, as defined by K.S.A.
 44-1009, and amendments thereto, based on the refusal to participate in the provision of a health care service subject to this act may file a complaint and receive relief in the manner provided for under the Kansas act against discrimination, K.S.A.
-44-1001 et seq., and amendments thereto, but such relief shall not be available if the employer has provided the health care provider, upon hire or as soon as practicable, with written notice of the health care provider's rights under this act and the provider has failed to provide the employer with reasonable notice of the provider's objection to participating in the provision of a health care service subject to this act.
-Written notice provided by a health care provider to the provider's employer upon hire, upon enactment of this act, or at least 48 hours prior to any refusal to participate in the provision of a health care service subject to this act shall be deemed reasonable in all circumstances.
-In all other cases, the reasonableness of notice by a health care provider shall be determined by considering all the circumstances.
+44-1001 et seq., and amendments thereto, but such relief shall not be available unless the health care provider gives the employer written notice of the provider’s objection to partic- ipating in the provision of such health care service prior to such provider’s employment, within 30 days after enactment of this act or at least 48 hours prior to any refusal to participate in the provision of a health care service subject to this act, whichever is latest.

 (b) In any proceeding before a licensing body in which it is alleged that a health care provider has engaged in conduct defined as grounds for disciplinary action or any adverse action, including unprofessional conduct, dishonorable conduct or professional incompetence arising from the refusal to participate in the provision of a health care service subject to this act, a health care provider shall have the right to assert the protection of this act as an affirmative defense.
 The licensing body shall not impose any disciplinary sanction or any adverse action and shall not refuse to grant an original, renewal or reinstated license, certificate or permit based upon the refusal to participate in the provision of a health care service subject to this act.